jurgen975/Robotics.portfolio.jeisinga/README.md

 ##concept 1

 + Strait forward actuators are in line with eachother.
-+ Depending on how i will connect the actuators with eachother,meaning a arm on one side or more a fork like arm this concept looks a safe option
++ Depending on how i will connect the actuators with eachother,meaning a arm on one (concept 1B) side or more a fork like arm (Concept 1A)this concept looks a safe option
 + Conservative concept

 ##Concept 2